cmatzenbach/phpuploader/README.md

 -File upload<br />
 -Notes to accompany file

-Sends message to webowner with user details above, and moves file to designated folder on FTP.
+Sends message to webowner with user details above, and uploads file to designated folder on FTP.
 Read code comments for full details.
 Gorup of variables must be set before use